Ruling Out Dark Energy Model induced by de-Sitter Regions of Non-Singular Black Holes with Planck2018, DESI BAO, and Union3 Supernovae: Results and Discussion

-Now we turn to the comparison between the CCBH and $\Lambda$CDM models.
-Although the contours in Figure \ref{fig:mcmc_cosmo1} differ, this is expected because the CCBH parameterization is not a smooth extension of $\Lambda$CDM (such as $w_0 w_a$CDM).
+Now we turn to the comparison between the SdSDE and $\Lambda$CDM models.
+Although the contours in Figure \ref{fig:mcmc_cosmo1} differ, this is expected because the SdSDE parameterization is not a smooth extension of $\Lambda$CDM (such as $w_0 w_a$CDM).
 Since both models have the same number of free parameters, a direct comparison using total $\chi^2$ is valid.

 Figure \ref{fig:mcmc_chi} and Table \ref{tab_params4} present the total and individual $\chi^2$.
 The total $\chi^2$ is decomposed into $\chi^2_\mathrm{CMB}$, $\chi^2_\mathrm{BAO}$, and $\chi^2_\mathrm{SN}$, corresponding to Planck+lensing, DESI DR2 BAO, and supernova data.
-Although the fits to the CMB are comparable between the two models, the CCBH model yields significantly worse fits for BAO and supernovae data.
+While the fits to the CMB are comparable between the two models, the SdSDE model yields significantly worse fits for BAO and supernovae data.

+Since the two models have the same number of free parameters, the difference in the total $\chi^2$ directly reflects their relative statistical performance.
+We find

+in favor of $\Lambda$CDM.
+Because the parameter dimensionality is identical, the Akaike Information Criterion(AIC) and Beyesian Information Criterion(BIC) differences reduce to

+providing decisive evidence against SdSDE.
+We therefore conclude that the SdSDE model is strongly disfavored by the combined CMB + BAO + SN data.

+In particular, despite the small number of DESI BAO data points (only 6), the SdSDE model still produces a substantially larger $\chi^2_\mathrm{BAO}$.
+In figure \ref{fig:w_evo}, we show the evolution of the dark energy equation of state $w(a)$.
+The red dashed line corresponds to the SdSDE prediction using the best fit parameters in Table~\ref{tab_results} and the blue shaded regions indicate the 68\% and 95\% confidence level of the DESI DR1 official $w_0w_a \mathrm{CDM}$ constraints \cite{2025JCAP...02..021A}, using the publicly available data at \url{https://data.desi.lbl.gov/public/dr1/vac/dr1/bao-cosmo-params/v1.0/cobaya/base_w_wa/}).
+As shown in the figure, the behavior of $w(a)$ in the SdSDE model deviates significantly from the DESI best‐fit $w(a)$ at both low redshift ($z < 0.5$) and high redshift ($z > 3$).
+We conclude that the different low‐redshift evolution of $w(a)$ leads to a larger $\chi^2$ than expected, even though current DESI BAO constraints are still limited at higher redshift.

 Finally, we discuss the implications for the Hubble constant.
-In the CCBH model, the inferred $H_0$ is significantly higher than in the $\Lambda$CDM model.
+In the SdSDE model, the inferred $H_0$ is significantly higher than in the $\Lambda$CDM model.
 This aligns with earlier discussions in Ref. \cite{Croker:2024jfg}.
-Local measurements of $H_0$, such as from the SH0ES Collaboration, which reports $H_0 = 73.04 \pm 1.04 \, \mathrm{km/s/Mpc}$ \cite{2022ApJ...934L...7R}, have persistently exceeded the value inferred from Planck CMB observations under $\Lambda$CDM, a discrepancy known as the “Hubble tension” \cite{2020PhRvD.101d3533K}.
-If local $H_0$ data are included, the CCBH model may provide a better overall fit than the standard $\Lambda$CDM.
+Local measurements of $H_0$, such as from the SH0ES Collaboration, which reports $H_0 = 73.04 \pm 1.04 \, \mathrm{km/s/Mpc}$ \cite{2022ApJ...934L...7R}, have persistently exceeded the value inferred from Planck CMB observations under $\Lambda$CDM, a discrepancy known as the “Hubble tension” \cite{2020PhRvD.101d3533K, 2023Univ....9..393V}.
+Although including local $H_0$ measurements slightly improves the fit of the SdSDE model, the overall statistical preference for $\Lambda$CDM remains largely unchanged, and SdSDE continues to be strongly disfavored.